How to Be Happy-Go-Lucky (11 freaking tips)

 Table of Contents Show

-Hey there, just a heads up that some of the links in this post may be affiliate links.
-That means I earn a small commission.
+Hey there, just a heads up some links in this post may be affiliate links, which earn me a small commission.
 This is at no extra cost to you, but helps me keep the lights on.
-Thank you for your support!
+Thanks for your support!

-Happy-go-lucky is a positive state of being, where one is unconcerned with what is and what will be.
+Happy-go-lucky is a positive state of being, unconcerned with what is and what will be.
+It’s the art of being carefree and optimistic.

 • Become more optimistic